VegOut

 2) Maintaining a perfect image

-I recently read Rudá Iandê's new book "Laughing in the Face of Chaos", and one quote stopped me cold: "When we let go of the need to be perfect, we free ourselves to live fully—embracing the mess, complexity, and richness of a life that's delightfully real."
+In Rudá Iandê's book "Laughing in the Face of Chaos", one quote stands out: "When we let go of the need to be perfect, we free ourselves to live fully—embracing the mess, complexity, and richness of a life that's delightfully real."

-This insight hit home because perfectionism used to be my prison.
-Every interaction had to be flawless.
-Every project needed to exceed expectations.
-Every photo posted online required careful curation.
+This insight resonates because perfectionism is a common prison.
+Every interaction has to be flawless.
+Every project needs to exceed expectations.
+Every photo posted online requires careful curation.

 You know what genuinely happy people do instead?
 They show up as themselves, flaws and all.
 They laugh at their mistakes.
 They admit when they don't know something.
 They post the photo where their smile is genuine, not the one where their hair looks perfect.

-The energy you save by not maintaining a facade?
-That's energy you can invest in actually living.
+The energy saved by not maintaining a facade?
+That's energy that can be invested in actually living.

 3) Saying yes to everything

-Here's a truth that took me way too long to learn: saying yes to everything means saying no to your own wellbeing.
+Here's a truth that takes many people far too long to learn: saying yes to everything means saying no to your own wellbeing.

-For years, I believed that being helpful, accommodating, and always available made me a good person.
+Plenty of people believe that being helpful, accommodating, and always available makes them a good person.
 Weekend work calls?
 Sure.
-Help someone move during my only free afternoon?
+Help someone move during the only free afternoon?
 Of course.
-Attend that networking event I'm dreading?
+Attend that networking event they're dreading?
 Can't miss it.

 But watch someone who's genuinely content.
 They guard their time like it's their most precious resource (because it is).
 They say no kindly but firmly.
 They understand that every yes to someone else's agenda is potentially a no to their own peace of mind.